New Journalism: As intensive reportage

 Although much of the critical literature discussed the use of literary or fictional techniques as the basis for a New Journalism, critics also referred to the form as stemming from intensive reporting.
-Stein, for instance, found the key to New Journalism not its fictionlike form but the "saturation reporting" which precedes it, the result of the writer's immersion in his subject.
+Stein, for instance, found the key to New Journalism not its fiction like form but the "saturation reporting" which precedes it, the result of the writer's immersion in his subject.
 Consequently, Stein concluded, the writer is as much part of his story as is the subject and he thus linked saturation reporting with subjectivity.
 For him, New Journalism is inconsistent with objectivity or accuracy.

 However, others have argued that total immersion enhances accuracy.
 As Wolfe put the case:

 I am the first to agree that the New Journalism should be as accurate as traditional journalism.
 In fact my claims for the New Journalism, and my demands upon it, go far beyond that.
 I contend that it has already proven itself more accurate than traditional journalism—which unfortunately is saying but so much...

 Wolfe coined "saturation reporting" in his Bulletin of the American Society of Newspaper Editors article.
 After citing the opening paragraphs of Talese's Joe Louis piece, he confessed believing that Talese had "piped" or faked the story, only later to be convinced, after learning that Talese so deeply delved into the subject, that he could report entire scenes and dialogues.

 The basic units of reporting are no longer who-what-when-where-how and why but whole scenes and stretches of dialogue.
 The New Journalism involves a depth of reporting and an attention to the most minute facts and details that most newspapermen, even the most experienced, have never dreamed of.

 In his "Birth of the New Journalism" in New York, Wolfe returned to the subject, which he here described as a depth of information never before demanded in newspaper work.
 The New Journalist, he said, must stay with his subject for days and weeks at a stretch.
 In Wolfe's Esquire piece, saturation became the "Locker Room Genre" of intensive digging into the lives and personalities of one's subject, in contrast to the aloof and genteel tradition of the essayists and "The Literary Gentlemen in the Grandstand".

 For Talese, intensive reportage took the form of interior monologue to discover from his subjects what they were thinking, not, he said in a panel discussion reported in Writer's Digest, merely reporting what people did and said.

 Wolfe identified the four main devices New Journalists borrowed from literary fiction: